Exploring Self-Attention for Crop-type Classification Explainability: Introduction

-In summary, we propose a methodology for improving transformer explainability for crop-type classification with the following main contributions: \begin{itemize} \item Identification of the revelant key dates throughout the year for crop-type classification based on summarization of the sparse attention weight patterns. \item Discovery of the phenological events relevant for crop disambiguation by relating the attention patterns with domain knowledge about crop phenology. \item Sensitivity analysis to better understand the capabilities of the attention weights for revealing important events in crop phenology. \end{itemize}
+In this paper, we tackle the above questions by applying a novel explainability framework that leverages the attention weights of a trained transformer encoder model to identify critical insights for agriculture monitoring.
+Next, we evaluate the relevance of the attention weights explanations for crop disambiguation and assess their potential for uncovering detailed events in crop phenology.
+In summary, our proposed methodology improves the transformer encoder model explainability for crop-type classification and uncovers its limitations with the following main contributions: \begin{itemize} \item Identification of the relevant dates and phenological events for the transformer encoder model by relating the sparse attention patterns with domain knowledge about crop phenology. \item Quantitative evaluation of the attention weights explanations to assess whether the identified insights are crucial for crop disambiguation. \item Sensitivity analysis to better understand the capabilities of the attention weights for detecting important events in crop phenology. \end{itemize}

-Our results show that the attention mechanism can unveil the key dates for crop disambiguation where high attention values are assigned to crops showing distinct spectral reflectance features.
-We further report that those attention patterns point to specific and relevant events in the crop phenology (e.g. harvesting and growing) that are critical for crop disambiguation.
-Finally, from the sensitivity analysis, we conclude that the attention weights do not reveal all important events in crop phenology.
-Hence, the discovered phenological events are conditioned on the presence of the other crops in the dataset.
+Our findings show that the self-attention mechanism highlights the key dates for crop disambiguation, as it assigns high attention values to crops exhibiting distinct spectral reflectance features.
+Moreover, attention patterns provide insights into specific and relevant events in crop phenology, such as harvesting and growing, which play a critical role in effectively distinguishing between different crop types.
+However, it is important to note that our sensitivity analysis indicates that attention weights do not capture all significant events in crop phenology.
+The identified phenological events are conditioned on the presence of other crop types within the dataset, meaning that they are specifically relevant for disambiguating between different classes.